Top Ten Most-Asked Questions About Snow Removal

 If a resident has a question about a specific piece of equipment or location, they can contact the Snow Center at 402-441-7644.

-PWU applies anti-icing materials to be proactive.
-The mixture of salt and water acts like a "Teflon coating" to help minimize frost build-up and the development of black ice on streets and bridges.
-This salt brine is not intended to keep the streets free from snow and ice.
-Its main function is to begin the melting process which helps minimize snow pack, making it easier for snow plows to peel the snow from the street.
+Depending on the type of storm that's forecasted, crews may pre-treat all major arterials, bridges and other trouble spots.
+The City is now using a salt brine mixture that includes beet juice, which allows it to better adhere to road and bridge surfaces.
+The pretreatment is not intended to keep the streets free from snow and ice.
+Its main function is to accelerate the melting process.
+That helps minimize snow pack, making it easier for snow plows to peel the snow from the street.